 I had mine with a generous side of crispy roasted cauliflower.
 Texture, I tell ya!
 If you give this golden lentil and barley soup a try, let me know!
 It’s a great soup for staying both healthy and warm during this darkest time of the year. 🙂

-- ½ tablespoon extra-virgin olive oil or refined coconut oil
+- 1/2 tbsp extra-virgin olive oil or refined coconut oil

-- 1 inch of ginger root, minced or grated
+- 1 inch ginger root minced or grated

-- 1 inch of fresh turmeric root, minced or grated (or use ½ teaspoon ground turmeric)
+- 1 inch fresh turmeric root minced or grated (or use 1/2 teaspoon ground turmeric)

 - 3 cups loosely-packed fresh baby spinach leaves (or more, if you like - up to 6 ounces)